Girls-in-Tech-Poland/Az203/README.md

 ## Welcome

-This repository contains Az203 (Azure Fundamentals) materials, used during the **Girls in Tech** meetups and workshops.
+This repository contains Az203 (Developing Solutions for Microsoft Azure) materials, used during the **Girls in Tech** meetups and workshops.

 ## The Workshop